matrix-org/matrix.org/implementation-guides/client/src/e2e.md

 already sent the session to.
-This is done by creating an [`m.room_key`](https://spec.matrix.org/v1.1/client-server-api/#mroom_key) event that includes the Megolm session ID and Megolm session key, encrypting it with the Olm session, and sending it as an `m.room.encyrpted` to-device message.
+This is done by creating an [`m.room_key`](https://spec.matrix.org/v1.1/client-server-api/#mroom_key) event that includes the Megolm session ID and Megolm session key, encrypting it with the Olm session, and sending it as an `m.room.encrypted` to-device message.

 Getting the session key from the Megolm session will give a key that will allow the recipient to decrypt the next message and all future messages encrypted